fiction17/BGI_project/README.md

 # BGI_project
-This was my varsity first year C project.
+This was my varsity first-year C project.

+It has two levels